-The revised draft Airport Plan has been developed to provide flexibility to accommodate any aircraft fleet mix anticipated to use the proposed airport.
+The draft Airport Plan has been developed to provide flexibility to accommodate any aircraft fleet mix anticipated to use the proposed airport.
 ICAO aerodrome reference codes (A, B, C, D, E, and F) were used in the planning of the functional elements of the airport site.
-Using the ICAO system provides flexibility to accommodate a variety of aircraft fleet types at the proposed airport during Stage 1 and long term development.
+Using the ICAO system provides flexibility to accommodate a variety of aircraft fleet types at the proposed airport during Stage 1 and long-term development.
 Table 5-2 outlines the fleet mix categories and provides examples of applicable aircraft.

-Table 5-2 Aerodrome and aircraft reference codes and examples
+Table 5-2 - Aerodrome and aircraft reference codes and examples

 Aerodrome and aircraft reference code Most common routes Aircraft examples

 Code A General aviation General aviation aircraft

 Code B Regional SAAB 340

-Dash 8
+Dash 8-300

 Code C Domestic Airbus A320

 Boeing 737

+Aerodrome and aircraft reference code Most common routes Aircraft examples

 Code D Domestic Boeing 767

 Code E International Airbus A330/ A350

 Boeing 747-400

 Boeing 777

 Boeing 787

 Code F International Airbus A380

-Boeing 747-8
+Boeing 747-800

-During Stage 1 operations, Code C aircraft are expected to account for the majority of domestic operations at the proposed airport, representing approximately 90 per cent of the domestic fleet mix at the time.
+During Stage 1 Code C aircraft are expected to account for the majority of domestic operations at the proposed airport, representing approximately 90 per cent of the domestic fleet mix at the time.
 The international fleet mix during Stage 1 is expected to comprise about 59 per cent Code E aircraft and about 40 per cent Code C aircraft.